 Wondering what the best things to do in Venice are?
-Check out this little guide in preparation for your next trip to Italy’s floating city.
+Here’s a little guide to help you plan your next trip to Italy’s floating city.

 As I showed you in my Instagram stories, I recently returned from Venice, where I averaged 20 km a day walking and sightseeing – and it wasn’t even my first time in the city.
-But let’s face it, despite being relatively compact, Venice has just so much to see and do.
+But let’s face it, Venice has a ton to see and do.

 Now, I know far too well how difficult it can be to narrow down your choices and come up with a good travel plan, so I’ve created this list of things to do in Venice to help you make the most of your trip.
-Basically, it’s what I like doing every time I’m in town, and I’ve also included some useful tips and addresses.
+I’ve included what I like to do whenever I’m in town, plus some helpful tips and addresses.

 Explore the jewels of St. Mark’s Square

-Here’s a tip: set your alarm early one morning and try to be in St Mark’s Square around 6:30 am for a totally different experience and lots of crowd-free photo backdrops!
+Here’s a tip: set your alarm early one morning and try to be in St Mark’s Square around 6:30 am.
+It’ll be a whole different experience and you’ll get some awesome, crowd-free photo backdrops!

 Cruise the Grand Canal and admire the palaces

-Every one of the impressive buildings you’ll see has a story to tell.
+Each of the impressive buildings has a story to tell.
 There’s Ca’ Dario, the cursed palace whose owners have met with a terrible fate, or Palazzo Grassi, which is said to be inhabited by the ghost of a young girl who died under mysterious circumstances in the early 1900s.
-Also, did you know that during his stays at Palazzo Mocenigo, Lord Byron liked to swim naked in the Grand Canal?
+And did you know Lord Byron loved swimming naked in the Grand Canal during his stays at Palazzo Mocenigo?

-Here’s a tip: schedule the cruise at sunset when the light is at its most beautiful and adds a little magic to the experience.
+Here’s a tip: plan the cruise at sunset when the light is at its most beautiful and adds a little magic to the experience.

 Enjoy the best views of Venice

-Venice is full of impressive viewpoints, each offering its own particular angle on the city’s unique scenery.
-You’ll find excellent vantage spots in iconic landmarks (like St. Mark’s Campanile), inside museums (like the Correr Museum), on hotel rooftops (like the panoramic terrace of Hilton Molino Stucky), or in hidden spots around the city.
+There are a lot of stunning viewpoints in Venice, each with a different angle on the city’s beauty.
+You’ll find great vantage spots at iconic landmarks (like St. Mark’s Campanile), inside museums (like the Correr Museum), on hotel rooftops (like the Hilton Molino Stucky‘s panoramic terrace), or in hidden spots around the city.

-Keep an eye on the blog, as I’ll go into more detail about the top places for the best views of Venice with a specific post in the upcoming weeks.
+Keep an eye on the blog, as I’ll go into more detail about the top places to get the best views of Venice soon.

 Take a gondola ferry

-I know the gondola ride tops your Venice bucket lists, but I personally wouldn’t recommend it unless you plan the experience carefully (route, time of the day, etc.).
-The 30-minute ride is not cheap (€80 during the day and €100 in the evening), and honestly, I’ve seen too many travellers stuck in a slow procession of gondolas along small canals – surely not the picture-perfect experience you see on Instagram.
+The 30-minute ride is not cheap (€80 during the day and €100 at night), and I’ve seen too many travellers stuck in a slow procession of gondolas along small canals – not exactly the picture-perfect experience you see on Instagram.

-For a truly local experience, try the gondola ferry (“traghetto”) instead.
+If you want a truly local experience, take the gondola ferry (“traghetto”).
 It’s a regular gondola that transports passengers from one side of the Grand Canal to the other where there are no bridges.
-It’s a much shorter ride, true, but you still get to experience a gondola ride for as little as €2.
+Sure, it’s a much shorter ride, but you still get to experience a gondola ride for as little as €2.

-Venice museums and art galleries alone would deserve an entire week.
+Just the museums and galleries in Venice would fill a week.
 The choice of collections to browse is varied, thus ensuring days of happy wandering to any art enthusiast.
-Not to mention that they are located inside splendid palaces that are works of art themselves.
+Plus, they’re located in stunning palaces that are works of art themselves.

 Shop local at the workshops of Venetian artisans

 If you’re planning to do some shopping, skip the big brands in St Mark’s and the souvenir stalls around major landmarks and shop local instead.
-Venice is home to many interesting artisanal workshops with a story to tell and fabulous products to purchase.
+Venice has a lot of artisanal workshops filled with stories and great products to buy.

-For example, visit the workshop of Alessandra Gardin for Murano glass jewellery (I love her rings!) or go to Paperowl creates amazing paper bijoux.
 La Pietra Filosofale in the San Marco district is the secret address for authentic Venetian masks.
-If you want to add a unique piece to your wardrobe, check out Banco Lotto in the Castello district, which sells original handmade clothes created by female inmates of the Giudecca prison.
+And if you want to add a unique piece to your wardrobe, go to Banco Lotto in the Castello district, which sells original handmade clothes created by female inmates of the Giudecca prison.

 Discover the hidden gardens of Venice